joshmkennedy/tid-bits-of-react-playground/content/brain/JSDoc-plus-Typescript/index.md

 tags: ['Typescript', 'js', 'documentation', 'vscode']
 ---

-JSDoc + Typescript make for the coolest tool tips in VScode Below is a screenshot of a tool tip for a function that I wrote that explains perfectly what the function is and what it does.
-Ill never have to look back at that function to remember how use it.
+JSDoc + Typescript make for the coolest tool tips in VScode.
+Below is a screenshot of a tool tip for a function that I wrote that explains perfectly what the function is and what it does.
+I'll never have to look back at that function to remember how use it.

 ![vscode tool tip for a function I wrote that perfectly explains how to use the function](defineTypeFunctionToolTip.png)